openedx/open-edx-proposals/oeps/best-practices/oep-0018-bp-python-dependencies.rst

   the 37th character, which allows enough room for most package name plus constraint specifications while keeping the comments visually aligned.
-* Avoid direct links to packages in local directories, GitHub, or other version control systems if at all possible; all dependencies should be installed from `PyPI`_.
-If you think you're in one of the rare circumstances where installing a package from a URL is appropriate, see the notes below on `Installing Dependencies from URLs`_
+* Avoid direct links to packages in local directories, GitHub, or other version control systems; all dependencies should be installed from `PyPI`_.
 * If the dependencies in one context are a superset of those in another one, do not repeat the dependencies.
 Instead, explicitly include the file produced by ``make upgrade`` for the smaller set of dependencies in the